 Matt explained that at WP Engine they try to get a sense of how active and impactful their ecosystem is during these meetings.
 He defined some of the metrics they discuss to demonstrate this as output and input metrics.
 Output metrics include the number of leads, number of opportunities, and revenue created by the ecosystem.

-Input metrics would include overall number of partners that they are looking to activate, their rate of transaction, and how it compares with other personas and groups that they are looking to build to.
+Input metrics would include overall number of partners that they are looking to activate, their rate of transaction, and how it compares with other personas and groups that they are looking to build with.

 During monthly or quarterly reviews we like to talk about who are the right partners for us and next partners for us.
 It’s a good opportunity to hear from the sales and CX teams about what they're hearing from their customers and in the field.
 That helps us prioritize our strategy of partnerships as far as who we should partner with first and in what area. - Manishi Singh SVP of App Orchestration at Spryker Systems